Benjamin Auerbach (2007) edit

 Research website: Link

-Research description: My research interests focus on the application of quantitative genetics and functional anatomy to understand the evolution of traits in mammals, especially primates.
-Much of my work concerns modern human morphological variation, including: the evolution of variation in body size, form, & proportions; functional anatomy; asymmetry; & morphological integration.
-I examine these properties in relation to environmental factors, namely climate and subsistence, within the context of quantitative evolutionary models of population structure & natural selection.
+Research description: My research focuses on the application of quantitative genetics and functional anatomy to model & understand the evolution of traits in mammals, especially primates and Australian marsupials.
+My work focuses on morphological variation, including: modeling the evolution of trait complexes; assessing variation in body size, form, & proportions; applying functional anatomy to skeletal variation; measuring asymmetry in the skeleton; & using morphological integration to understand evolutionary potential.
+I examine these properties in relation to environmental factors, namely climate, biomechanics, and subsistence, within the context of quantitative evolutionary models of population structure & natural selection.

 Do you have a PhD in bioanth?
 If so you can...